akoluacik/CPP/deeper_look_to_classes(Ch_17)/QuestionsFromTheBook/README.md

 determine whether the game has been won or is a draw.

     - Related solution files are 17.15.cpp as main program, TicTacToe.cpp and TicTacToe.h.

+- Q17.19 : Modify class Date in Fig. 17.17 to have the following capabilities:
+    a) Output the date in multiple formats such as
+    DDD YYYY
+    MM/DD/YY
+    June 14, 1992
+    b) Use overloaded constructors to create Date objects initialized with dates of the formatsin part (a).
+    c) Create a Date constructor that reads the system date using the standard library functions of the <ctime> header and sets the Date members.
+See your compiler’s reference docu- mentation or en.cppreference.com/w/cpp/chrono/c for information on the functions in header <ctime> .
+You might also want to check out C++11’s new chrono library at en.cppreference.com w/cpp/chrono

+        - Related files for the solution are Date.h, Date.cpp and 17.19.cpp.
+Note that part will be done asap.
+In this version, program have three ctor, one use ctime, one takes three and the other takes two parameters.